-Stalking - engaging in a course of conduct directed at a specific person that would cause a reasonable person to: 1) fear for his or her safety or the safety of others, or 2) suffer substantial emotional distress.
-For the purposes of this definition-
+Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to:

+- A. Fear for the person's safety or the safety of others; or - B. Suffer substantial emotional distress.

-- (i) Course of conduct means two or more acts, including, but not limited to, acts which the stalker directly, indirectly, or through third parties, by any action, method, device, or means follows, monitors, observes, surveils, threatens, or communicates to or about, a person, or interferes with a person's property. - (ii) Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling. - (iii) Reasonable persons means a reasonable person under similar circumstances and with similar identities to the victim.
+C. For the purposes of this definition, course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property.